-(a) Formal meetings and informal consultations of the Committee will be convened at any time the Chair deems necessary, or at the request of a member of the Committee.
+(a) Meetings of the Committee, both formal and informal, will be convened at any time the Chairman deems necessary, or at the request of a Member of the Committee.
 Two working days notice will be given for any meeting of the Committee, although shorter notice may be given in urgent situations.

-(b) The Chair will preside over formal meetings and informal consultations of the Committee.
-When he/she is unable to chair a meeting, he/she will nominate one of the Vice-Chairs or another representative of his/her Permanent Mission to act on his/her behalf.
+(b) The Chairman will chair formal meetings and informal consultations of the Committee.
+When he/she is unable to chair a meeting, he/she will nominate one of the Vice-Chairmen or another representative of his/her Permanent Mission to act on his/her behalf.

 (c) The meetings and informal consultations of the Committee will be closed, unless the Committee decides otherwise.
-The Committee may invite, subject to consensual decision, non-members of the Committee, including other UN Member States, the Secretariat, expert groups established by the Security Council, regional and international organizations, NGOs and individual experts, to participate in its meetings and informal consultations for the purpose of providing information or explanations relating to any violations or alleged violations of the sanctions measures imposed by resolutions 1556 (2004) and 1591 (2005) and as updated by resolutions 1945 (2010) and 2035 (2012), or to address the Committee and assist it, on an ad hoc basis, if necessary and useful to the progress of its work.
+The Committee may invite, subject to consensual decision, non-members of the Committee, including other UN Member States, the Secretariat, regional and international organizations, NGOs and individual experts, to participate in its meetings and informal consultations for the purpose of providing information or explanations relating to any violations or alleged violations of the relevant measures imposed by resolutions 1970 (2011) and 1973 (2011), or to address the Committee and assist it, on an ad hoc basis, if necessary and useful to the progress of its work.
 The Committee will consider requests from Member States to send representatives to meet with the Committee for more in-depth discussion of relevant issues.

-(d) The Committee may invite the members of the Panel of Experts on the Sudan to attend its meetings and informal consultations, as appropriate.
+(d) The Committee may invite the members of the Panel of Experts on the Libya to attend its informal consultations and meetings, as appropriate.